ChristineLumen/Crime_PLS_SEM_R/README.md

 Below is the proposed relationship between the constructs.<br>
 <img width="385" height="298" alt="Screenshot 2025-08-24 at 5 55 02 PM" src="https://github.com/user-attachments/assets/3ba10648-b9b0-43f8-9ec8-42f2bc067875" />

+Estimating the model
+Bootstrapping
 ### Accuracy
+After defining the constructs and their composites, the PLS-SEM model was estimated using SEMinR.
+1. **Measurement model results**: Checked reliability and validity of constructs.
+Only EDUCATION showed strong reliability and convergent validity.
+PRIOR_ARRESTS was borderline.
+DEMOGRAPHIC, CURRENT_CRIME, and SENTENCING_OUTCOMES showed weak reliability or validity, suggesting their indicators may need improvement.

 ### Results